 Organizations that fail to meet customer expectations (CX) rarely get a second chance.
 To compete successfully, you must know your customer and deliver individualized solutions.

 Despite massive investments in customer experience, overall, the quality of company interactions experienced by American consumers declined during 2017.

 We observed that the highest movers are organizations who made the most dedicated and focused efforts to radically improve the quality of the experiences they create.
 They are also intentional and decisive in their experience design.

 Keeping pace with ever-escalating expectations demands a new form of company; one that truly knows its customer and has the flexibility to react quickly to their changing needs.
 To deliver consistently high-quality individualized and personal experience at every interaction requires employees who care.

 Organizations must develop new frameworks to understand the value they create for customers, and equally important, the value that different types of customers create for them.

 Companies that ranked highest on CX ultimately reaped higher revenue growth and improved loyalty.

 Customer journeys are increasingly the focus for most businesses; it is the single most important CX tool.
 However, it’s not a one-off exercise; it is a way of life.
 Journeys must continually be updated as new technologies arrive and customer needs change and develop.

-Read KPMG's 2018 U.S. customer experience excellence analysis report (CEEReport) to explore the value of individualized, personal customer experience.
+Read our reports, view the infographic and watch the video to explore the value of individualized, personal customer experience.